thingdom/node-neo4j/README.md

 ## Transactions

 You can also batch multiple Cypher queries into a single transaction across *multiple* network requests.
-This can be useful when application logic needs to run in between related queries.
+This can be useful when application logic needs to run in between related queries (e.g. for domain-aware cascading deletes), or Neo4j state needs to be coordinated with side effects (e.g. writes to another data store).
 The queries will all succeed or fail together.

 To do this, begin a new transaction, make Cypher queries within that transaction, and then ultimately commit the transaction or roll it back.